vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 One thing to point out here is that the unifom discretization fails for a low number of discretization points, while the non-uniform discretization still finds solutions even at very coarse discretizations.
 In the cartpole experiment, we can also see a nice demonstration of the non-uniform discretization: Controllers with a lower compute time (~50% of the uniformly discretized) MPC controller still find a solution, and achieve a good cost.
-Compared to that, all solutions with a cost >1000 do not find a solution, and do not manage to control the cart pole system to the instable equilibrium at the top.
+Compared to that, all solutions with a cost >1000 do not find a solution, and do not manage to control the cart pole system to the unstable equilibrium at the top.

 It does appear like there is a slight difference in choice of non-uniform discretization, namely the linear slightly outperforming the exponential approach.
 However, the difference is small and might very well be noise.